chick/visualizer/README.md

-Chisel / FIRRTL Diagramming Project
+OLD Chisel / FIRRTL Diagramming Project
 =======================

+---
+---

+WARNING: This project has been SUPERSEDED by [/freechipsproject/diagrammer](https://github.com/freechipsproject/diagrammer).

+This older repo is no longer supported.

+---
+---
+---
+---
+---
+---
+---
+---
+---
+---
+---
+---
+---
+---
+---
+---

 This project can generate GraphViz dot files and from those svg files representing Chisel generated Firrtl circuits.
 It is also an example of a creating a Firrtl Transformation.
 This transformation can be applied through the